 Help your students learn more about the Holocaust and this critical period of world history.
 The Nathan and Esther Pelz Holocaust Education Resource Center offers programs that enhance the study of the Holocaust and assist teachers in teaching this complex topic.

-Program packages—A Holocaust specialist will come into your classroom and address challenging topics such as:
+Educator Programs: A Holocaust Educator will visit your classroom and address challenging topics such as

 - Standing UP Instead of Standing BY

 - Night: One Powerful Memoir

 - From Ignorance and Fear to Knowledge and Understanding: Jews, Judaism, and the Holocaust (FIF)

 - In our Voices: Field Trip Partnership with the Illinois Holocaust Museum and Education Center

 Materials Trunks: Each trunk is filled with the best Holocaust resources and curricular materials for either middle or high school.

 Library: The Holocaust Education Resource Center library consists of an extensive collection of hundreds of books and curricular materials on the Holocaust, diversity, genocide, and anti-semitism.
 The library is available for teachers, students, and community members at no charge.